What’s new in 0.11.0

 -

-Updated display of paths in the file browser
+Updated the display of paths in the file browser

-Now explicitly display the full path to files, including the root directory address.
-This will make it easier for you to work with files and navigation will be more convenient and clear, and there will be much less confusion with file storage and location.
+Now we explicitly specify the full path to the files, taking into account the address of the root directory.
+This will make working with files and navigation easier and clearer for you, and there will be much less confusion with file storage and location.

-You asked us, and we have finalised From Workspace/To Workspace.
-You can now use these blocks to generate and feed data into your models, and accordingly, and upload it back.
-We’re sure you already know how convenient this is, so we just suggest using them in your models!
+You asked us, and we’ve finalized it.
+From Workspace/To Workspace.
+Now you can use these blocks to generate and feed data to your models, and, accordingly, upload it back.
+I’m sure you already know how convenient this is, so we just suggest using them in your models!

-We want your models to be nice and sleek, and we want you to be able to send signals to and from subsystems, that’s why we have added blocks From/Goto.
+We want your models to be beautiful and elegant, and it’s convenient for you to send signals to and from subsystems, so we’ve added blocks.
+From/Goto.

 The Electricity library has been seriously improved